maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

 So far, most of our work has been in the console, using CLI (command line interface) operations to get the app up and running and to test deploying to Heroku.
 In this section, we are going to dive into the HTML, CSS, and JS to get some content on the page.
 But first, we have one last set of configuration to make our lives easier.
 We are going to install [Nodemon](https://nodemon.io/) which is a utility that will reload the node server if file changes are detected.
 You still need to refresh the browser page to see code changes, but at least this way you don't have to start and stop the node server.
 1. Install, configure, and run `nodemon`
     - Install nodemon `npm install -g nodemon`
-    - Add `devstart` to package.json under `scripts` with your app name
+    - Add a `devstart` to package.json under `scripts` with your _repo name_
-        - `"devstart": "SET DEBUG=leaflet-express-tutorial:* & nodemon ./bin/www"`
+        - `"devstart": "SET DEBUG=historical-street-car-mapping:* & nodemon ./bin/www"`
     - Load and test app by running `npm run devstart`
     - Navigate to `http://localhost:3000`
     - Change something in the code, for example the value for `title` in `routes/index.js`, then save.
 Notice in the terminal that nodemon restarts due to the changes.
 Now, if you refresh your browser window, the changes are live!

 #### Adding a basic Leaflet layout
 1. Now, instead of that `Welcome to Express landing` page, lets add our Leaflet map.
 In `routes/index.js` change the of title to something you like.
 1. On our `views/layout.pug`, add a few basic elements that we are going to build upon with other layouts.
-Your `views/layout.pug` should look like this, change the name of the href to your repo, of course!
+Your `views/layout.pug` should look like this, change the value of the href to your repo, of course!
-    ```js
+    ```JS
     // <app-root>/views/layout.pug
     doctype html
     html